publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Server check to active Legacy widget block for Block Permissions
   * Fix: Adjust force active/inactive blocks javascript check in Block Permissions
   * Fix: Add each block control at the time and when enabled
+  * Fix: Disabled menu features should be hidden always

 = 3.0.1 - 6 Oct 2022 =
   * Fix: Potential non load of version notices library